alexnguyennz/vsctrust.org.nz/src/content/pages/donate.md

   Kia ora,

-  Thank you for taking the time to consider donating to us!
+  Thank you for taking the time to consider donating to us.

   Our organisation creates meaningful change throughout communities in the